From differences comes strength. You belong here.

 The College of Science is deeply committed to upholding the values of anti-racism, diversity, racial justice and equity – cornerstones of institutional and scientific excellence.
 Through our rich collection of people, ideas and perspectives, we engage in a healthy, constructive dialogue to learn, inform our research and make discoveries.

 We are deeply committed to motivating and inspiring underrepresented minority students, first-generation college students, women and other diverse populations to pursue careers in science.
 This is why we aim to shape an environment that is equitable and supportive for all students, free of conscious and unconscious bias, with access to facilities, learning and opportunity.
-We stand in solidarity with our Black, Indigenous and people of color (BPOC) students, faculty, staff and alumni who experience the painful effects ongoing racism.
+We stand in solidarity with our Black, Indigenous and people of color (BPOC) students, faculty, staff and alumni who experience the painful effects of ongoing racism.

 Diversity in numbers